-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$3,835,371.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024, was \$3,857,389.
 The costs of the District's activities were funded by program revenues.
 Program revenue was comprised primarily of assessments.
+The decrease in current fiscal year expenses is primarily the result of decrease in maintenance and operations.